 The project plan that is completed in Step 2 (Project Planning) will have included one or more methods of data collection that are appropriate for the project.
 This blog presents different data collection methods used in building competency models, along with suggestions for implementing each method.

-Step 3, Data Collection, includes several general tasks common to most data collection methods.
+Includes several general tasks common to most data collection methods.

 - Developing key communication points about the project, to be shared with persons from whom data will be collected

 - Identifying a set of generic competencies from which competencies will be selected or adapted

 - For each data collection method, developing a protocol with standard questions and procedures for recording responses